Ed Bee, Ph.D., President and Founder

 Ed Bee is founder and President of Taimerica.
-Ed holds a Ph.D. in Development Economics and International Development as well as Certified Economic Developer status.
-He is one of a half-dozen persons in North America with both credentials.
-He is probably the only person in North America that is both a professional economist and a professional economic developer.
+Ed holds a Ph.D. in Development Economics and International Development.
+He is one of a few people in North America that is both a professional economist and a professional economic developer.

 Prior to founding the company in 1997, Bee led economic development programs in Louisiana, Texas, Oklahoma, and Georgia, including the largest regional ED group in Louisiana.
 Bee has worked personally on over 50 office and factory locations and has led more than 80 consulting assignments for states, communities, and regions throughout North America and Latin America.